SBA Loan Calculator:

 Types of SBA Loans

 SBA loans come in different forms.
-The most common SBA loans that businesses typically apply for are SBA 7(a) loans, CDC/504 loans, Express Loans, and Microloans.
+The most common SBA loans businesses typically apply for are SBA 7(a), CDC/504, Express Loans, and Microloans.
 Here’s a quick overview of each:

-- SBA Express loans.
 SBA Express loans offer expedited government-backed loan application processing for small business owners.
-The usual turnover time for SBA Express loans is 36 hours, which is much faster than SBA 7(a) or CDC/504 loans that take up to three months.
+The usual turnover time for SBA Express loans is 36 hours, much faster than SBA 7(a) or CDC/504 loans, which take up to three months.
 The SBA Express loans can be used for the same purpose as SBA 7(a) loans.

-- SBA Microloan.
-The SBA designed their Microloan program to help startups, underserved businesses (i.e., companies owned by women, veterans, and minorities), and non-profit childcare centers access funding for additional working capital.
-Unlike the loans mentioned above, SBA Microloans come with a lesser funding amount, which maxes out at $50,000, and a shorter repayment period (not exceeding six years).
-The proceeds can be used towards startup costs, operating expenses, buying business supplies, and ordering inventory to name a few.
+The SBA designed its Microloan program to help startups, underserved businesses (i.e., companies owned by women, veterans, and minorities), and non-profit childcare centers access funding for additional working capital.
+Unlike the loans mentioned above, SBA Microloans have a lesser funding amount, which maxes out at $50,000, and a shorter repayment period (not exceeding six years).
+The proceeds can be used towards startup costs, operating expenses, buying business supplies, and ordering inventory, to name a few.

 SBA Loans Standard Interest Rates